The Next Step

 God calls you to make definitive choices, and He has a plan for each of you: To discover that plan and to respond to your vocation is to move toward personal fulfilment. —Pope Francis, 2013 World Youth Day

-Ideally, you should be ready now to share your thoughts with someone whose judgement you can trust – a priest, religious, a wise friend.
+Ideally, you should be ready now to share your thoughts with someone whose judgement you can trust – a spiritual director, a priest, religious, a wise friend.
 Talking through what is taking shape in your mind can help to clarify your thoughts.
 It does not commit you to anything.
 We are only talking of a next step.
 Discernment is a process and a process should make progress.

 People often ask, “How can I know that what I think is God’s will really is His will and not just my own idea?”
 We cannot know with a mathematical certainty.
 God speaks in a “still, small voice”, inviting us to take a step in faith.